MicrosoftDocs/iis-docs/iis/application-frameworks/install-and-configure-php-on-iis/run-multiple-versions-of-php-on-iis.md

 ---
-title: "Run Multiple Versions of PHP on IIS | Microsoft Docs"
+title: "Run Multiple Versions of PHP on IIS"
 author: rick-anderson
-description: "The ability to run multiple versions of PHP on one Internet Information Services (IIS) server can provide advantages when using the Microsoft ® Web Platform...." ms.author: iiscontent
+description: "The ability to run multiple versions of PHP on one Internet Information Services (IIS) server can provide advantages when using the Microsoft ® Web Platform...." ms.date: 11/15/2009 ms.assetid: 48072e62-df8d-4278-866f-a68a4242e957 msc.legacyurl: /learn/application-frameworks/install-and-configure-php-on-iis/run-multiple-versions-of-php-on-iis msc.type: authoredcontent
-manager: soshir
-ms.date: 11/15/2009
-ms.topic: article
-ms.assetid: 48072e62-df8d-4278-866f-a68a4242e957
-ms.technology: iis-appfx
-ms.prod: iis
-msc.legacyurl: /learn/application-frameworks/install-and-configure-php-on-iis/run-multiple-versions-of-php-on-iis
-msc.type: authoredcontent
 ---